stefanodevenuto/os-project/README.md

 # OS-Project 2019/2020
 ## Index
-1. IPCs used, sinchronization of the game and related Scheme
+1. IPCs used
-2.
+2. Sinchronization of the game
 3. Positioning of the Pawns
 4. Player strategy-alghoritm for the Pawns
 5. Movement strategy of the Pawns

 # IPCs Used

-## Semaphores
+### Semaphores
 The Sinchronization of the entire Game is regulated with a series of Semaphores and Message Queues.
 The Semaphores used are:
 1.  **Master Semaphores**
     * **Main Semaphore**